 West Nile Virus: Just The Facts

-West Nile Virus (WNV) was first isolated in the West Nile district of Northern Uganda in 1937.
+West Nile Virus (WNV) was initially isolated in the West Nile district of northern Uganda in 1937.
 It was first detected in North America in 1999, causing 62 cases of encephalitis (brain swelling) and 7 deaths in New York.
-The virus can now be found all over the U.S.
+It is the leading cause of mosquito-borne disease in the U.S.

 WNV cycles between mosquitoes and birds.
-Some infected birds can develop high levels of the virus in their bloodstream.
+Infected birds can develop high levels of the virus in their blood.
 (After the virus infects a cell, it can program the cell to make more and more virus.)
-Mosquitoes can become infected by biting these infected birds.
+Mosquitoes become infected by biting these infected birds.
 Mosquitoes, in turn, transfer WNV to people by biting them.
 Less common forms of transfer include: